AdobeDocs/commerce-operations.en/help/install/system-requirements.md

 This section describes support and compatibility for all other types of required and optional software.

-{:.bs-callout-info}
+>[!NOTE]
+>
-All of the following requirements apply to the latest patch release of Magento 2.4.
+>All of the following requirements apply to the latest patch release of Magento 2.4.

 ### Mail server